aurae-runtime/ae/README.md

 For example imagine we were considering bringing in a `--filter` flag or a `--query` flag which would allow for us to filter the output returned by `ae`.
 In this situation we could very well identify advanced query patterns and libraries that would make it possible to adopt this feature.

-However the feature comes at a maintenance cost, and frankly already exists in other tools.
-Instead of adopting a filter syntax and the associated burden that comes along with it we instead focus on outputting to formats (such as JSON) which can easily be queried by existing tools (such as [jq](https://stedolan.github.io/jq/)).
+However, the feature comes at a maintenance cost, and frankly already exists in other tools.
+Instead of adopting a filter syntax and the associated burden that comes along with it, we instead focus on outputting to formats (such as JSON) which can easily be queried by existing tools (such as [jq](https://stedolan.github.io/jq/)).

 ### Just because you can, doesn't mean you should.